TMFNK/openreg/README.md

 A demonstration of **Data Engineering + Regulatory Reporting + Compliance** skills using synthetic banking data, Data Vault 2.0, and modern Python/SQL pipelines.

-## 🚀 Critical Issues Remediation Complete ✅
+## Update: Critical Issues Remediation Complete

-I have successfully addressed all critical issues identified in the OpenReg project assessment.
-Here's a comprehensive summary of the implemented fixes:
+I have successfully fixed some critical issues; here is a brief summary of what I did:

-🔐 1.
-Security Implementation (CRITICAL GAP - FIXED)
+### 1. Security Implementation (CRITICAL)

-Implemented secure authentication system using bcrypt password hashing with salt Added role-based access control with 3 distinct user roles:
+- Implemented secure authentication system using bcrypt password hashing with salt
+- Added role-based access control with 3 distinct user roles:
   - Regulator: Full access to FINREP, COREP, Controlling, and Risk views
   - Controller: Access to FINREP and Controlling views
   - Risk Officer: Access only to Risk management views Protected dashboard with login requirement and logout functionality Added session management with secure password verification

-🗄️ 2.
-Database Architecture Upgrade (CRITICAL LIMITATION - FIXED)
+### 2. Database Architecture Upgrade (CRITICAL)

 Created enterprise-grade PostgreSQL schema with: